jiangnianshun/django-mdict/doc/doc_en/doc_index.md

 When running the test dictionary database, the first query will take several hours, and subsequent queries will take between 30 seconds and 60 seconds, and the CPU will occupy 100% for each word search.

-Test equipment 3: Desktop computer (CPU3900X12 core frequency locked at 3.8GHz), solid state drive.
+Test equipment 3: Desktop computer (CPU3900X 12 core, frequency locked at 3.8GHz), solid state drive.

-When running the test dictionary, it takes about 3-4 seconds to look up words.
+When running the test dictionary, it takes about 3-4 seconds to search words.

 #### Network test

-Optical modem does not have a public IP, it has IPv6, and mobile phones use traffic to access it.
-It is impossible to connect using QNAP DDNS; using zerotier, the speed is about 30KB/s under IPv4, and word search is extremely slow; after the router turns on IPv6, the speed is about 2MB/s, which is the same as the word search speed under LAN.
+Modem does not have a public IP, it has IPv6, and phone uses mobile data to access network.
+It is impossible to connect using QNAP DDNS.
+By using zerotier, the speed is about 30KB/s under IPv4, and word search is extremely slow; after the router turns on IPv6, the speed is about 2MB/s, which is the same speed under LAN.

 ### PWA support

-When opening on the local browser, click the install button on the address bar of the main page, query page or full-text search page to install it as a PWA application.
-The default page opened is the query page.
-1: If the django-mdict page is not set as the homepage, you need to manually enter the URL to open the page.
-After installing it as a PWA, you only need to click the icon to open it.
-2: There is no address bar in the window after installation as PWA.
+When opening on the local browser, click the installing button on the address bar to install it as a PWA application.
+The query page is the default page.

-On non-native browsers, PWA installation requires https support.
+On non-local browsers, PWA installation requires https support.
 For example, on the Android Chrome browser, you can only choose to add to the home screen under http.
 Compared with adding ordinary web pages to the home screen, there is no address bar.

 ### Format support

-Only test the latest versions of chrome, firefox, and edge browsers.

-Dictionary: supports mdx, mdd and zim
+Dictionary: mdx, mdd and zim

 Audio:
-* mp3,spx,ogg supported
+* mp3,spx,ogg
 * wav chrome supports it, firefox does not support it

 image:
-* png,jpg,svg,webp,tiff supported
+* png,jpg,svg,webp,tiff
 * swf is not supported

 Font:
 * Chrome does not support fonts larger than 30MB

-The picture dictionary recommends using the full-page version or the cut-out version, because mobile browsers can zoom with two fingers, and the full-page version has less impact.
+The picture dictionary recommends using the full-page version or the single-column version, because mobile browsers can zoom with two fingers, and the full-page version has less impact.
 The single-column version displays normally on mobile browsers, but the page is particularly long on computer browsers.

 ### not support